 Disability Resource Services provides transportation for students with disabilities.
-They are located in MSR 210 and can be reached at 667-3159.
+They are located in L150A of the University Library and can be reached at 667-3159.

 Car battery dead?
 Locked your keys in your car, perhaps?
 If you are parked on campus, wait by your vehicle and give UPD a call at 667-3114.
 They can help and it’s free.
 They will need to know where your vehicle is parked along with the make, model, color and license plate of your vehicle.